grafana/grafana-amazonprometheus-datasource/src/README.md

 2. Alert rules migration
     - Alert rule data sources cannot be changed without wiping out the query.
-    - There are two ways to migrate alert rules
+    - There are two ways to migrate alert rules.
       - First, edit the rule by exporting to a provisioned file [documentation here].
         - Navigate to the Alert rules page.
         - Identify the alert rule that uses the Prom SigV4 data source.